jdcloudcom/en/documentation/Database-and-Cache-Service/JCS-for-MongoDB/Getting-Started/Create-Instance.md

 	6. Purchase Duration

 	   When selecting monthly package as billing type, the purchase duration shall be specified.
 JCS for MongoDB supports a choice of 1 month to 3 years.
-Generally, the longer the purchase duration, the cheaper the unit price, and the specific promotional information can be viewed at the time of the creation of the instance page.
+Generally, the longer the purchase duration, the cheaper the unit price, and the specific promotional information can be viewed at the time of instance page creation.

 5. Click **Buy Now** to go to the "Order Confirmation" page.
 6. On the "Order Confirmation" page, confirm the instance information and read the Terms of Service for JCS for MongoDB.
 	- If the billing type is pay by configuration, please click **Instant Account Setup**.
-	- If the billing type is monthly package, please click ** Pay Now** to enter the "Order Payment" page to complete the payment process.
+	- If the billing type is monthly package, please click **Pay Now** to enter the "Order Payment" page to complete the payment process.
 7. After the payment process is completed, the page will automatically jump to the MongoDB "Instance List" page, please wait for the instance creation to complete.
 You can view the newly created MongoDB instance on the "Instance List" page.

 ## Related Reference